facelessuser/PyMdown/README.md

 - Receive multiple files or file patterns to process
 - Receive input file stream for conversion
 - Configurable options file to tweak Python's Markdown package behavior
-- Uses Pygments for syntax highighlighting or optionally highlight.js
+- Uses Pygments for syntax highighlighting
 - Repo includes in `extras` a simple Sublime Text plugin to stream your files to mdown
 - Preview option to open output in a browser intead
 - Optionally all the default Markdown extensions, plus these optional mdownx extensions: